 The Douglas M. Lapp Endowment Internship in Education is funded through an endowed fund in honor of Douglas M. Lapp, the first Executive Director of the National Science Resources Center (NSRC), now named the Smithsonian Science Education Center (SSEC).
 Awardees of the Lapp Endowment Internship are appointed based on a demonstrated interest in the field of science education.
 Internships are available for graduate students only who are interested in pursuing a career in the communications, marketing, or public relations fields.

 For more information Click Here

 Smithsonian Tropical Research Institute (STRI)

 Our goal is to enable students to develop working skills pertinent to future careers that contribute to the understanding of tropical biodiversity and its relevance to humankind-STRI’s mission.
 The internship program is aimed at undergraduate or early-stage graduate students who have demonstrated potential for success in such careers.
 Interns will be selected based on merit and potential for achievement.
 However, placement depends upon the availability of a match between the applicant’s interest and a new or ongoing project supervised by a STRI staff scientist.
 We encourage applicants to directly contact potential supervisors.
 Staff research profiles and contact information can be found here.
 If your research interests do not correspond to those of our staff, please let us know and we will send you a list of research affiliates and/or postdoctoral fellows carrying out research at STRI.
-Deadlines are: March 15 and October 15 each year.
-To Learn More, please visit the STRI Internship Page
+To learn more, please visit the STRI Internship Page

 The Smithsonian Associates (TSA)